-The Association of Surfing Professionals (ASP) was founded in 1983, and governs professional surfing worldwide.
+The Association of Surfing Professionals (ASP), predecessor to the World Surf League, was founded in 1983.
+The World Surf League governs professional surfing worldwide.
 Competition can be held in both oceans and wave pools.
 Surfers are judged on factors such as the size of the wave, distance ridden, and quality of maneuvers performed.

 Surfing Information Resources